sg893052/sonic-buildimage/devops/telemetry/SONiC Threshold feature spec.md

 This command is used to configure a threshold for a specific unicast/multicast queue of a port.
 The threshold value is provided in %.
 Valid values are 1-100.

+3) config buffer-pool threshold {pool_name} {threshold_value}

+This command is used to configure buffer-pool threshold on ingress and egress buffers.
+The threshold value is provided in %.
+Valid values are 1-100.

 ### 3.6.3 Show Commands
 1) show priority-group threshold {shared \| headroom}